You are here

 Interdisciplinary university research teams—usually two semesters; some have a summer session.

-If you even want more flexibility for your independent study, explore the research interests of Duke Engineering's faculty.
-With the right match of interests, you can work with faculty from any department—to just faculty from your department or major.
+With the right match of interests, you can work with faculty from any department, including but not limited to the faculty members from your department or major.

 FACULTY PROFILES AND RESEARCH LINKS